hairyf/overlastic/docs/en/core/functions/constructor.md

     const inst = component({
       ...props,
-      // Pass the promiser to the component promiser,
+      // Pass the deferred to the component deferred,
       // Pass the destruction method to the component vanish
     })